ecmwf/ecmwf-opendata/README.md

     param="2t",
     target="data.grib2",
 )
 ```

-- For HRES Atmospheric model products at time=06 or time=12, use `stream = "scda",`
+- For HRES Atmospheric model products at time=06 or time=12, use `stream="scda",`

-### Download the Tropical Cyclone tracks from ECMWF's 00UTC HRES forecast (Set I-iii)
+### Download the Tropical Cyclone tracks from ECMWF's 00UTC HRES forecast

 ```python
 from ecmwf.opendata import Client